legastero/stanza/README.md

 ## What is this?

-Stanza is a library for using modern XMPP in the browser, and it does that by exposing everything as JSON.
+StanzaJS is a library for using modern XMPP, and it does that by exposing everything as JSON.
 Unless you insist, you have no need to ever see or touch any XML when using Stanza.

 ## Installing